Depersonalization-derealization disorder: Epidemiology

-Men and women are diagnosed in equal numbers with depersonalization derealization disorder.
-A 1991 study on a sample from Winnipeg, Manitoba, estimated the prevalence of depersonalization derealization disorder at 2.4% of the population.
+Men and women are diagnosed in equal numbers with depersonalization-derealization disorder.
+A 1991 study on a sample from Winnipeg, Manitoba estimated the prevalence of depersonalization-derealization disorder at 2.4% of the population.
 A 2008 review of several studies estimated the prevalence between 0.8% and 1.9%.
 This disorder is episodic in only one-third of individuals, with each episode lasting from hours to months at a time.
 Depersonalization can begin episodically, and later become continuous at constant or varying intensity.

 Onset is typically during adolescence, although some patients report being depersonalized as long as they can remember, and a small minority report a later onset (by age 40).
 According to the DSM-5-TR, less than 20% of patients with the disorder first experience symptoms after age 20 years; 80% or more have their onset in the first 2 decades of life - childhood and adolescence.
 The onset can be acute or insidious in nature.
-With acute onset, some individuals remember the exact time and place of their first experience of depersonalization and/or derealization.
+With acute onset, some individuals remember the exact time and place of their first experience of depersonalization or derealization.
 This may follow a prolonged period of severe stress, a traumatic event, or an episode of another mental illness.
 Insidious onset may reach back as far as can be remembered (early childhood), or it may begin with smaller episodes of lesser severity that become gradually more intense and more disabling.
-Some patients report persistent depersonalization and/or derealization throughout the day, nearly everyday.
+Some patients report persistent depersonalization or derealization throughout the day, nearly every day.

 Relation to other psychiatric disorders

 Depersonalization exists as both a primary and secondary phenomenon.
-The most common comorbid disorders are depression and anxiety, although cases of depersonalization derealization disorder without symptoms of either do exist.
+The most common comorbid disorders are depression and anxiety, although cases of depersonalization-derealization disorder without symptoms of either do exist.
 Comorbid obsessive/compulsive behaviors may exist as attempts to deal with depersonalization, such as checking whether symptoms have changed and avoiding behavioral and cognitive factors that exacerbate symptoms.
 Many people with personality disorders such as schizoid personality disorder, schizotypal personality disorder, and borderline personality disorder will have experiences of depersonalization.
 Patients with complex dissociative disorders, including dissociative identity disorder, experience high levels of depersonalization and derealization.